traits/dynamic_plot/readme.md

     └── pelicanconf.py
 ```

-and then add each resource as a comma-separated file name in the `Scripts` and `Styles` tags:
+and then add each resource as a comma-separated file name in the `scripts` and `styles` tags:
 ```
 title: Using D3.js and three.js
 date: 2020-04-16
 category: blog
 summary: D3 and three.js usage...
 dynamic_plot: true
-d3_file: d3.v5.min.js
+d3_script: d3.v5.min.js
 scripts: leibniz_d3.js, sphere_three.js
 styles: leibniz_d3.css
 ```